andreaferretti/factor-tutorial/README.md

 Factor is a mature, dynamically typed language based on the concatenative paradigm.
 Getting started with Factor can be rather daunting, as it follows a paradigm quite far from most mainstream languages.
 This tutorial will guide you through the basics so that you will be able to appreciate its simplicity and power.
 I will assume that you are familiar with some functional language, as I will mention freely concepts like folding, higher-order functions or currying.

-Even if Factor is a rather niche language, it is mature and feature a comprehensive standard library covering tasks from JSON serialization to socket programming or HTML templating.
+Even if Factor is a rather niche language, it is mature and features a comprehensive standard library covering tasks from JSON serialization to socket programming or HTML templating.
 It runs in its own optimized VM, usually reaching top performance for a dinamically typed language.
-It also has a flexible object system, a FFI with C, and asynchronous I/O, much like node, but with a much simpler model for cooperative multithreading.
+It also has a flexible object system, a FFI with C, and asynchronous I/O - much like node, but with a much simpler model for cooperative multithreading.

-In this tutorial, we assume that you have downloaded a copy of Factor and that you are following along with the examples in the Listener.
-The first paragraph gives some motivation for the use of the rather peculiar model of computation, but feel free to skip it if you want to get your feets wet and return to it after some practice.
+In this tutorial, we assume that you have downloaded a copy of Factor and that you are following along with the examples in the listener.
+The first section gives some motivation for the rather peculiar model of computation, but feel free to skip it if you want to get your feets wet and return to it after some practice.

 Concatenative languages
 -----------------------

 Factor is a *concatenative* programming language in the spirit of Forth.
 What does this even mean?
-In a *concatenative* language, there is essentially only one operation, which is function composition.
+In a concatenative language, there is essentially only one operation, which is function composition.
 Since function composition is so pervasive, it is usually implicit, and functions can be literally juxtaposed in order to compose them.
 So if `f` and `g` are two functions, their composition is just `f g` (usually, functions are read from left to right, so this means first execute `f`, then `g`, unlike in mathematical notation).

 This requires some explanation, since functions will usually have multiple inputs and outputs, and it is not always the case that the output of `f` matches the input of `g`.
+For instance, `g` may need access to values computed by earlier functions.
 For this to work, `f` and `g` have essentially to be functions which take and return the whole state of the world.

 There are various ways this global state can be encoded.
 The most naive would use a hashmap mapping variable names to their values.
 This turns out to be too flexible: if every function can access randomly any piece of global state, there is little control on what functions can do, little encapsulation and ultimately programs become an unstructured mess of routines mutating global variables.

-It turns out in practice that a nice way is to encode the state of the world as a stack.
+It works well in practice to represent the state of the world as a stack.
 Functions can only refer to the topmost element of the stack, so that elements below it are effectively out of scope.
-If a few primitives are given to manipulate a few elements on the stack (for instance `swap`, that swap the two elements on top), then it becomes possible to refer to values more down the stack, but the farthest the position, the hardest it becomes to refer to it.
+If a few primitives are given to manipulate a few elements on the stack (for instance `swap`, that exchanges the two elements on top), then it becomes possible to refer to values more down the stack, but the farthest the position, the hardest it becomes to refer to it.

-So functions are encouraged to stay small and only refer to the top two or three elements.
+So, functions are encouraged to stay small and only refer to the top two or three elements.
 In a sense, there is no more a distinction between local and global variables, but values can be more or less local depending on their distance from the top of the stack.

 Notice that if every function takes the state of the whole world and returns the next state, its input is never used anymore.
 So, even if it is more convenient to think of pure functions from stacks to stacks, the semantics of the language can be implemented more efficiently by mutating a fixed stack.